False radon anomalies flagged by low radon/thoron ratios.

 • Same instruments used for radon and radium in soil, sediment, plant parts, rocks, water, soil gas, air, and snow, and for radon daughters in air.

-• Click here for pictures of instruments.
+• Click here for more details of instruments.

-• For instruments contact
+For instruments contact

 R.H.
 Morse & Associates Ltd.